 Supporting a Reduction in Workers' Compensation Insurance Costs

-- With the hard work of employers and employees to increase workplace safety and additional efforts of the Department of Financial Regulation (DFR), Workers’ Compensation rates decreased by 7.9% in 2017 and 3.7% in 2018, saving employers an estimated $30 million.
+- With the hard work of employers and employees to increase workplace safety and additional efforts of the Department of Financial Regulation (DFR), Workers’ Compensation rates decreased by 7.9% in 2017, 3.7% in 2018, and 5.1% in 2019, saving employers an estimated $30 million.

 Seeing a Reduction in Unemployment Insurance Costs

 - Due to the health of the Unemployment Insurance Trust Fund, employers will collectively see relief in unemployment tax expense for the second year in a row.
 The health of the economy and trust fund has moved employers to a rate schedule that will reduce tax rates (assuming no changes to their experience rating) and will decrease the taxable wage base that employers pay on unemployment taxes.

 Increasing Efficiency of K-12 Education System to Invest More in Kids